Listening first

 Treat communities as partners, not hosts.

-Involve communities in planning and create amenities and experiences that reflect their interests and values.
-When locals see themselves in tourism, support and pride grow.
+Involve communities in planning and create experiences that reflect local interests, culture, and values.
+When residents see themselves in tourism, support and pride grows, helping create a connected and vibrant community with a strong quality of life.

-Share stories about local experiences and highlight how tourism products contribute to jobs, businesses, and the regional economy.
+Share stories about local businesses, experiences, and the role tourism plays in supporting well-paying jobs, entrepreneurship, public services, and infrastructure.
 Help residents see the positive impact firsthand.

 Interested in learning more about tourism?